 - Mapping Data Governance Processes

-Creation of a single map of ethics and governance approvals needed to access and link data, covering the four nations, ethics and governance approvals, administrative and heath data, and links to resources.
+The aim is to create of a single map of ethics and governance approvals needed to access data within TRE covering the four nations, ethics and governance approvals, administrative and heath data.
+This Action Force has created the Data Access Map which highlights the complexity in this area and shows the interplay between the various approval processes.

 - Developing a TRE Legal Toolkit

-Creation of standardised legal agreements, including a Data Depositing Agreement (DDA), Data Access Agreement (DAA), Data Protection Impact Assessment (DPIA) and associated guidance.
-The group will define roles and responsibilities between data custodians, data processors and data researchers to add clarity and consistency across contractual arrangements and provide a toolkit that is easy to use and understand.
+This Action Force is creating resources for data access in TRE/SDEs (including Data Depositing Agreement (DDA), Data Access Agreement (DAA), Data Protection Impact Assessment (DPIA)).
+The group has made significant process towards defining roles and responsibilities between data custodians, data processors and data researchers to add clarity and consistency across contractual arrangements and provide a toolkit that is easy to use and understand.
 This should speed up contracting within institutions and reduce the administrative burden on researchers.

 - ‘Five Safes’ Form adoption and training

 Promoting the increased adoption and use of the ‘Five Safes’ data access form developed by the Alliance.
 In understanding and overcoming the challenges in adoption and providing training in the use of the form, this should simplify the data access application process for the research community.
-Training will encourage high quality applications that can be reviewed by data custodians without undue delay.
+The group has noted that transparency of data access forms is a significant challenge that needs to be overcome in order to build and maintain public trust.
+This Action force is now developing transparency standards that can be implemented by members.

 Contact for the action forces: InformationGovernance@hdruk.ac.uk